SzilvasiPeter/PomoTODOro/README.md

 # PomoTODOro

-Application for tacking To-Do list.
+Application for tracking To-Do list.
 It is combined with timer to track each task duration.